 There may be circumstances where the risk of money laundering or financing of terrorism may be low, for example where information on the identity of the customer and the beneficial ownership is publicly available.
-In such circumstances, and provided there has been an adequate analysis of the risk by the branches of the bank, SDD measures may be applied.
+In such circumstances, and provided there has been an adequate analysis of the risk by the branches of the bank, Simplified Due Diligence (SDD) described in the Guidelines on e-KYC shall be used.
 Examples of such low risk scenarios/factors may include:

-• A financial institution regulated/ supervised by the Bangladesh Bank; • A Non-Bank Finance Institution (NBFI) regulated/ supervised by Bangladesh Securities and Exchange Commission (BSEC) unless an entity is notified for application of the requirements; Low risk • A government entity; factors for • A foreign government entity; Customers • Public administrations or enterprises; • An entity listed on any stock exchange in Bangladesh; and • An entity listed on a stock exchange outside Bangladesh that is subject to regulatory disclosure requirements and its information is publically available.
-Basic Banking Accounts (BBA); Low risk • Low value accounts having monthly credit turnover below Tk.
+• A financial institution regulated/ supervised by the Bangladesh Bank; • A Non-Bank Finance Institution (NBFI) regulated/ supervised by Bangladesh Securities and Exchange Commission (BSEC) unless an entity is notified for application of the requirements; Low risk • A government entity; factors for Customers • A foreign government entity; Customers • Public administrations or enterprises; • An entity listed on any stock exchange in Bangladesh; and • An entity listed on a stock exchange outside Bangladesh that is subject to regulatory disclosure requirements and its information is publically availabl Basic Banking Accounts (BBA); Low risk • Low value accounts having monthly credit turnover below Tk.
 50,000/- factors for • Salary accounts of individuals subject to the condition that account is not Products & used for other than salary purposes.
 Services • Pension accounts for direct credit of pensions. and • Remittance cards restricted to receive inward remittances only, and Delivery • Other financial products or services that provide appropriately defined and Channels limited services to certain types of customers so as to increase access to financial services.

-Low risk factors for Geographic Locations

-- Country identified by credible sources such as mutual evaluation or detailed assessment reports, as adequately complying with and having effectively implemented the FATF recommendations; and - Country identified by credible sources as having a low level of corruption, or other criminal activity.
+Low risk factors for Geographic Locations • Country identified by credible sources such as mutual evaluation or detailed assessment reports, as adequately complying with and having effectively implemented the FATF recommendations; and • Country identified by credible sources as having a low level of corruption, or other criminal activity.